Comparing the Latest Coding Models

 A breakdown of the strengths and weaknesses of Opus 4.6, Codex 5.3, Sonnet 4.6, and Composer 1.5 for different development tasks.

 Choosing the "best" AI model depends entirely on the task: Opus 4.6 dominates frontend creativity, Codex 5.3 is unmatched for massive refactors and backend reliability, and Sonnet 4.6 remains the best daily driver.
-Meanwhile, Cursor's Composer 1.5 is emerging as an incredible, cost-effective option specifically for mobile UI/UX work.
+Cursor's Composer 1.5 is the cheap option I keep reaching for on mobile UI/UX.